 Additionally, at the head office of the Canadian branch, the representatives must also display the name of the parent company.
 Branches are also required to obtain VAT numbers in Canada.

 From a taxation point of view, the branch will be levied by the Canadian tax authorities with the profit tax on the income generated in this country.
-Also, known as the branch profit tax, this levy implies the withholding tax paid by a subsidiary to the non-resident parent company as dividends.
+Also known as the branch profit tax, this levy implies the withholding tax paid by a local entity to the non-resident parent company as dividends.
 The following rates apply in respect to the taxation of branches in Canada:

 - a 25% rate on the net income the non-resident company earns through the branch in Canada, provided that the income is not reinvested in the branch;